SamCH93/recipes/README.md

 # Recipes
-A repository where I store recipes about dishes I frequently cook
+A repository where I store recipes about dishes I frequently cook and bake